Bootstrap percolation on geometric inhomogeneous random graphs: Preliminaries

 For the case of several pieces, the additional statement follows by restricting the integral to the two pieces bounded by $\tilde w$.
 For the upper piece, assume that $w_0 = w_0^{(1)} < \ldots < w_0^{(\lambda)} = \tilde w$ are the endpoints of the different pieces below $\tilde w$.
 Then in the same way as~\eqref{eq:evalintegral2}, we get

 since $fg$ is an increasing function in $[w_0,\tilde w]$.
 The part $[\tilde w, w_1]$ follows analogously. \end{proof}

-\section{Basic properties of GIRGs}
+\subsection{Basic properties of GIRGs}

+In this section we list briefly some basic properties of GIRGs.
+We start with a fact which often allows us to treat the case $\alpha=\infty$ along with the case of finite $\alpha$ without case distinction. \begin{observation} For every function $p$ satisfying~\eqref{eq:edgeprob2} and every $\alpha \in \RR_{>1}$, there is a function $\bar p$ satisfying~\eqref{eq:edgeprob1} such that $\bar p(x_1,x_2,w_1,w_2) \geq p(x_1,x_2,w_1,w_2)$ for all $x_1,x_2 \in \Space$ and all $w_1,w_2 \geq \wmin$. \end{observation} In other words, GIRGs in the threshold case $\alpha = \infty$ are dominated by GIRGs with finite $\alpha$.
+In particular, whenever we prove an upper bound on the number of active vertices that holds for all GIRGs with finite $\alpha$, the same upper bound also holds for threshold GIRGs.

-In this section we collect some basic properties of GIRGs.
-The first lemma, taken from~\cite{bringmann2015generalGIRG}, tells us that the expected degree of a vertex equals its weight, up to constant factors.
+The next lemma, taken from~\cite{bringmann2015generalGIRG}, tells us that the expected degree of a vertex equals its weight, up to constant factors.
 Moreover, it gives the marginal probability that two vertices $u,v$ of fixed weights but random positions in $\Space$ are adjacent.
-This probability remains the same if the position of one (but not both) of the vertices is fixed.
-An expert reader may recognise that it is the same marginal probability as in Chung-Lu random graphs, cf.~\cite{bringmann2015generalGIRG} for a discussion in depth. \begin{lem}[Lemma~4.4 and Theorem~7.3 in~\cite{bringmann2015generalGIRG}] Let $v=(\x{v},\w{v})$ be a vertex with fixed weight and position.
+This probability remains the same if the position of one (but not both) of the vertices is fixed. \begin{lem}[Lemma~4.4 and Theorem~7.3 in~\cite{bringmann2015generalGIRG}] Let $v=(\x{v},\w{v})$ be a vertex with fixed weight and position.
 Then